You Might Not Remember Her, But This 'BIP' Contestant Has Big Plans For Love This Season

-Who Is Nysha On 'Bachelor In Paradise'?
+Who Is Nysha From 'Bachelor In Paradise'?
 She's Hoping To Go The Distance This Time

 D’Nysha “Nysha” Norris was eliminated in the first round of The Bachelor’s Season 22 earlier this year.
 The Belton, South Carolina native and orthopedic nurse admitted to ABC that one of the most “outrageous” things she had ever done was apply to be on a show to be judged by millions of people, but there likely wasn’t much they could say since she didn’t stick around for long.
 It was her last-ditch effort to find love after unsuccessful attempts to meet guys on online dating apps but she didn’t make a noticeable impression on Bachelor Arie Luyendyk, Jr.